Jana Keith-Jennings, LCSW

 Therapist, Columbus Park

-I work with adolescents and adults navigating eating disorders, trauma, identity, and relational challenges.
-My approach is collaborative, thoughtful, and flexible, creating a space where you can feel fully seen while we work toward meaningful, lasting change.
+I work with adolescents and adults navigating eating disorders, trauma, identity related concerns, and relationship challenges.
+My approach is thoughtful, collaborative, and grounded, balancing structure with flexibility so therapy feels both supportive and purposeful.
+I aim to create a space where people can show up fully as themselves while working toward meaningful and lasting change.

 Personal Pronouns: They/Them